pi0neerpat/OpenTrivia/README.md

-OpenTrivia is live at https://www.OpenTrivia.io

 Note: this is a work in progress!
+Contributions welcome!

 The theory behind the first "Double-blockchain dApp."